paypal/sdk-core-dotnet/README.md

 If the Packages folder was not included in the project - Select the project, click Show All Files, and expand the packages folder

-Also, go to Menu �> Tools �> Library Package Manager, select Manage NuGet Packages for Solution�
+Also, go to Menu ?> Tools ?> Library Package Manager, select Manage NuGet Packages for Solution?

 Manage NuGet Packages
 log4net